MeryStepanyan/OOP/README.md

 **CLI Customization**
 -Every command supports flags and arguments for flexibility.
--Clear error messages if command are incorrect -Consistent help command(--help) to display available options.
+-Clear error messages if command are incorrect.
+-Consistent help command(--help) to display available options.

 ## Tech Stack
--C++
--OOP
+-C++ - the main programming language.
--Command Line Interface
+-Command Line Interface for interacting with the program.
--PPTX generation library
+-PPTX generation library if we want to directly generate .pptx files (e.g., libpptx or other libraries).